dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 2. Arizona’s percentage share of Lake Mead inflow decreases as the inflow decreases whereas California’s share of Lake Mead inflow increases.

+3. The cells highlighted in gray represent historical allocations of Lake Mead Inflow.

+![A table with numbers and text AI-generated content may be incorrect.](media/b3169f8149953fe0f050119c8d83c24c.png)**Table 4c.
+Prior agreed Lower Basin shortages and shares of shortages (Buschatzke et al., 2024).**

 # Step 5.
 Participant Dashboards – Conserve, Consume, and Trade

-Each participant has a dashboard where they can trade, conserve, and consume their available water (Figure 7).
+![A close-up of a table AI-generated content may be incorrect.](media/09c2666a3b9e681d90560dff2aa2e636.png)Each participant has a dashboard where they can trade, conserve, and consume their available water (Figure 5a).

-![A screenshot of a computer Description automatically generated](media/2875cf635e6f1a22301b08f37ffbb5d4.png)

-**Figure 7.
+**Figure 5a.
 Reclamation Protect Dashboard annotated.
 Starting storage is 1,061 feet (8.5 maf), the reservoir protect elevation is 1,005 feet (4.8 maf), and there is 9.5 maf inflow this year.
 Thus, there is 4.8 maf of water available.
 No trades or withdraws have been entered.
 So the ending balance is also 4.8 maf.**